Branding during M&A: Four steps to brand implementation

 • A big PR launch

-• Face to face meetings with key customers
+• Face-to-face meetings with key customers

 To ensure consistency of your brand and quality control over your suppliers, you must have a single pivot point.